All Episodes

 Thank you.

-My favorite guest.
+My favorite kid.

 Thank you very much.

-One from the past and one from the present.
+Father, two questions, one from the past and one from the present.

 Yes.

-And people were selling all their property and giving everything away.
+Yes, people were selling all their property and giving everything away.

-And he said, that's very bad.
+And he said, That's very bad.

 You should stand up right now.